rgehrsitz/PulsarSuite/BUILDING.md

-# Build System Documentation
+# Build System Documentation (Experimental)

-This document describes the MSBuild-based build system for Pulsar/Beacon and BeaconTester projects.
+**Note:** The MSBuild-based system described here was an experimental approach to streamline builds.
+While functional to some extent, the primary and currently recommended workflow relies on the direct `dotnet` CLI commands detailed in `README.md`.
+This document is retained for informational purposes regarding that experimental system.

-## Project Structure
+## Project Structure (for MSBuild Experiment)

+The following structure was used for the MSBuild experiment:
 ```text
 PulsarSuite/
 ├── src/                 # Source code and input files